flare-foundation/docs/docs/technology/state-connector.md

 ## New Event-Type Integrations

-New real-world event-type integrations are introduced to the State Connector via acceptance by the incentivized attestation providers, and without requiring any changes to the core voting or branching protocols described above.
+New real-world event-type integrations are introduced to the State Connector via acceptance by the default attestation providers, and without requiring any changes to the core voting or branching protocols described above.
 This enables rapid deployment of new use-cases without any validator-level code changes.